ANDALUCÍA - A DAY TRIP FROM SEVILLA TO CARMONA

 A day trip from Sevilla to Carmona

 Carmona is built on a ridge overlooking the central plain of Andalucía.
-To the north is the Sierra Morena, with the peak of San Cristobal to the south.
-The city is known for its thriving trade in wine, olive oil, grain, and cattle and holds an annual fair in April.
+To the north is the Sierra Morena, and to the south is the peak of San Cristobal.
+The city is known for its thriving wine, olive oil, grain, and cattle trade and holds an annual fair in April.

 Carmona is among the most historic towns in southern Europe.
-It is walkable and quiet and is basically a living museum of the civilisations that have conquered it, from Carthaginians to Romans, Visigoths, Moors, and Christians.
+It is walkable and is a living museum of the civilisations that have conquered it, from the Carthaginians to the Romans, Visigoths, Moors, and Christians.
 About 4,000 people live in the old town, including a few dozen nuns.
-Around 25,000 live-in modern Carmona beyond the Puerta de Sevilla, the historic gate that marks the old town’s boundary.
+Around 25,000 live in modern Carmona, beyond the Puerta de Sevilla, the historic gate that marks the old town's boundary.

-The very stones of the Puerta de Sevilla mark Carmona’s sweep of history.
-The blocks at the base are Carthaginian and laid on top of them are Roman stones from about the time of Christ.
-Above these sit Moorish bricks and finally Christian masonry.
-It stands as a lesson in conquest and civilisation.
+The Puerta de Sevilla's stones mark Carmona's sweep of history.
+The blocks at the base are Carthaginian, and Roman stones from about the time of Christ are laid on top.
+Above these are Moorish bricks and, finally, Christian masonry.
+The Puerta de Sevilla stands as a lesson in conquest and civilisation.
 Bar La Muralla (The Wall) is well-positioned to admire it.

-Do not leave without enjoying torta inglesa, this is a fluffy, cinnamon-flavoured cake.
-They say the best ones are made by the nuns of Santa Clara convent, ring the bell and they will bring it to the door.
+Do not leave without enjoying torta inglesa, a fluffy, cinnamon-flavoured cake.
+According to tradition, the nuns of Santa Clara convent make the best ones.
+Ring the bell, and they will bring the cake to the door.

 BAR GOYA